-In terms of processor there is one big difference between the 13-inch and 15-inch models.
-The 15-inch models have quad-core processors, while the 13-inch models still have only dual-core processors.
+In terms of processor there are two big difference between the 13-inch and 15-inch models.
+The 15-inch models have i7 quad-core processors, while the 13-inch models only i5 dual-core processors.

 You might be looking at processor speed and thinking that some of the 13-inch models look better than the 15-inch MacBook Pro, but this is where the difference between quad-core and dual-core comes in.

 Because the 15-inch model has four cores the speeds might not look as impressive as the 13-inch MacBook Pro, but remember there are four processors rather than two and that makes a huge difference.

 The other major boost comes with the i7 versus i5 processor.
 We noticed this quite prominantly when we compared the MacBook Pro to the 27-inch iMac, which also features a quad-core processor, but in this case the processor is an i5 variety.
 (The new iMac is reviewed here: iMac 27-inch (2017) review)